Harmony Borax Works: Frank M. "Borax" Smith

 William Coleman's original holdings in the works were subsequently acquired by Frank M. "Borax" Smith in 1890, to become the Pacific Coast Borax Company with the 20 Mule Team Borax brand.
 Activity at Harmony Borax Works ceased with the development of the richer Colemanite borax deposits at Borate in the Calico Mountains, where they continued until 1907.

 The Harmony Borax Works was placed on the National Register of Historic Places on December 31, 1974.
 They are part of the National Park Service historical site preservation program in Death Valley National Park.

+Visiting Harmony Borax Works

+As part of Death Valley National Park, the site is generally open to the public and includes a loop trail and educational interpretation.